SFTtech/openage/TASKS.md

   this means that e.g. undiscovered map areas won't be visible to the AI at all.
 * the original AI scripting language could be integrated
 * i'd propose to use Python for the AI scripting

-### NSA interface
-* before the secret services of the world subvert our codebase, we will be chivalrous and implement an official spying interface.
-* if we have an official interface, we can better say hi to our friends!
-* no, not really, we actually want to GPG-encrypt the game conversations.